 For more information on Herb Jeffries, see the movie A Colored Life: The Herb Jeffries Story.

 About the Author

 Tyagi Ram has been a disciple of Paramhansa Yogananda and Swami Kriyananda since 1977.
-He is an Ananda Light Bearer Minister since 1981 and presently resides in Los Angeles, California where he and his wife, Dikshini, participate in Ananda Los Angeles program activities.
+He is an Ananda Light Bearer Minister since 1981 and presently resides in Ananda Village, California participating in Ananda program activities.